 NIR spectroscopy is commonly used for determining the compositional and functional properties of the sample, identifying materials, and as part of process control.
 The most common fields of study where NIR spectroscopy is used are agriculture, food and feed analysis, pharmaceuticals, and different medical and physiological diagnostics.

-In food and feed, NIR spectroscopy is an effective tool for measuring moisture, protein, fat, free fatty acids, ethanol, density, solids, organic acids, carbohydrate profile, and other important constituents.
-NIR spectroscopy also has applications in material sciences as it can be used as a tool for measuring film thickness and studying the optical characteristics of nanoparticles.
+In the food and feed sector, NIR spectroscopy is an effective tool for measuring moisture, protein, fat, free fatty acids, ethanol, density, solids, organic acids, carbohydrate profile, and other important constituents.
+NIRS also has applications in material science, as it can be used as a tool for measuring film thickness and studying the optical characteristics of nanoparticles.

-What is the difference between NIR and IR spectroscopy?
+What are the differences between NIR and IR spectroscopy?